-The second group includes 20 indicators (AQT 6 to AQT 10, 19, 25 to 36, 40 and 44) that specifically refer to impaired assets.
-More particularly, AQT 19 focuses on those impaired assets that have been collateralised, as this category can be considered particularly sensitive, since it may reflect the potential impact of cash flows (due to the costs for obtaining and selling the collateral) on whether or not foreclosure is probable.
-AQT 29 focuses on unimpaired loans' coverage, as these assets are also likely to be allocated impairments on a collective basis.
+AQT 6 to AQT 9 and AQT 19 directly refer to impaired assets.
+More particularly, AQT 6 focuses on those impaired assets that have been collateralised, as this category can be considered particularly sensitive since it may reflect the potential impact of cash flows (due to the costs for obtaining and selling the collateral) on whether or not foreclosure is probable.
+AQT 40 focuses on unimpaired loans' coverage, as these assets are also likely to be allocated impairments on a collective basis.